LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/exercises.rst

 #. **Declare and assign variables**

-   For each row in the table above declare and assign variables.
+   For each row in the table above, declare and assign variables.

    *Hint*: When declaring and assigning your variables, remember that you will need to use that variable throughout the rest of the exercises.
 Make sure